hrr43fec-luke/rec-channels-service/README.md

-# Recommended Channels Service
+# Recommended Channels
-The Recommended Channels is a Twitch.tv module clone required by Hack Reactor's Front End Capstone
+This is the Recommended Channels API for Game Tagger.
+Watch your favorite streamers or stream yourself!

 ## Related Projects
 1. **Philip Nguyen** [@nguyephi](https://github.com/nguyephi)